 Fellowship (Building Friendships)

-Over food or snacks a time of fellowshipping together creates community and the space for people to connect and develop friendships.
+A time of fellowshipping together creates community and the space for people to connect and develop friendships.
 It is important as a leader you help foster/create an environment at your life group that is conducive to helping building these connections.
 This could be achieved through:

 - Facilitating connections between those in your group